 - Booher Music Camp

 There are hundreds of different camps in and around Oregon, and many of these are music and band camps.
 Summer camp is a great way to spend a few weeks, and a great way to make many new friends that you will remember for years to come.
-The friends you make at a summer camp may live far away, but with the introduction of social networking sites like MySpace and Facebook, keeping in touch with friends made at camp is easy.
+The friends you make at a summer camp may live far away, but with the introduction of social networking sites like Facebook, keeping in touch with friends made at camp is easy.
 Kids in music camps often form strong friendships, since music is a common theme among all the campers and gives them something to talk about.